 CPD Requirements for WA Lawyers

-WA lawyers can earn 1 CPD point per hour and all 10 CPD points each year by completing LawCPD’s online CPD courses.
+WA solicitors and barristers can earn 1 CPD unit per hour and all 10 CPD units each year by completing LawCPD’s online CPD courses.

-The Legal Practice Board's mandatory CPD WA scheme is set out in full in the Legal Profession Rules 2009.
+The Legal Practice Board WA's mandatory CPD scheme is set out in full in the Legal Profession Rules 2009.
 Compliance with the legal CPD rules is a requirement for the renewal of a practitioner’s WA practising certificate.

 LawCPD has been approved by the Legal Practice Board WA as a QA Provider of continuing professional development for the WA legal profession.
 This means that all of LawCPD's online CPD courses are approved CPD activities.

 Under the WA CPD rules, a legal CPD activity may be classified as an interactive or non-interactive activity.
 LawCPD's online CPD courses are classified as an ‘interactive electronic activity’ under the new WA CPD rules, which means WA lawyers can earn 1 legal CPD point per hour and all 10 CPD points each year by completing our online CPD courses.

 LawCPD reviews and updates all of its online CPD courses annually to make sure lawyers have the most up to date information.
 This ensures that all of LawCPD’s online CPD courses comply with the current CPD rules.

 Annual CPD Requirements

 According to the continuing professional development rules from the Legal Practice Board WA, practitioners must earn a minimum of 10 legal CPD points every CPD year (1 April-31 March annually).

 The remaining CPD points can be earned from any of the four mandatory CPD competency areas.
 Under the amended WA legal CPD rules, there is longer a difference in the number of CPD points required for lawyers based on years of post-admission experience.